rlazoti/rlazoti.github.com/README.md

 Then use http://localhost:4000 to access the blog through your browser.

-## How easy is to build a new version?
+## How do I publish a new version?

 Type: